 The program supports our packaging, climate and water sustainability goals.

 We launched SftS as a pilot in 2018 and as full-scale program in 2019-2020 including rolling out new tools and trainings globally.
 Since then, we have assessed over 700 projects from Research & Development teams in over 50 markets globally.
 In 2020 alone, our teams assessed over 400 projects, including new product launches, packaging changes, and product reformulations.

-In 2021, we plan to assess the environmental footprint of all new products with packaging changes or ingredient reformulations through the SftS Program.
-We expect to formalize the program's key performance indicators and set internal goals, building on data and lessons learned from the program’s first year.
+In 2021, we plan to assess the environmental footprint of all new innovation products with packaging changes or ingredient reformulations through the SftS Program.
+We expect to formalize the program's key performance indicators and set internal impact reduction goals, building on data and lessons learned from the program’s first year.

 As PepsiCo continues to work to achieve its PepsiCo Positive agenda, teams will continue to build on lessons from internal product footprinting tools and identify strategies to shift the food and beverage categories globally in a more sustainable direction.
-As we continue to strengthen our tools and assess more products, PepsiCo also aims to share product-level sustainability data more transparently with consumers through our portfolio of more nutritious products and labelling efforts.
+As we develop new packaging materials and product delivery methods, we will continue to evaluate their impact, ensuring that we are contributing to a Positive Value Chain.
+As we continue to strengthen our tools and assess more products, PepsiCo also aims to allow consumers to make Positive Choices by offering innovative, environmentally friendly packaging choices to our consumers and sharing product-level sustainability data more transparently with consumers through our portfolio of more nutritious products and labeling efforts.